uksf/modpack/README.md

 Follow the ACE3 guide on how to set this up.
-Certain areas will not apply (you don't need to clone ACE3, for example) Best talk to SqnLdr.Beswick.T for help on setting this up.
+Certain areas will not apply (you don't need to clone ACE3, for example) Best talk to Beswick.T for help on setting this up.
 - [Setting up the development environment](http://ace3mod.com/wiki/development/setting-up-the-development-environment.html)

 ## Bugs, Issues, Suggestions